wizos/awesome-stars-eryajf/README.md

 *   [koreader/koreader](https://github.com/koreader/koreader) - An ebook reader application supporting PDF, DjVu, EPUB, FB2 and many more formats, running on Cervantes, Kindle, Kobo, PocketBook and Android devices

+*   [alexazhou/VeryNginx](https://github.com/alexazhou/VeryNginx) -  A very powerful and friendly  nginx base on lua-nginx-module( openresty ) which provide WAF, Control Panel, and Dashboards.

 ## Groovy

 *   [kezong/fat-aar-android](https://github.com/kezong/fat-aar-android) - A gradle plugin that merge dependencies into the final aar file works with AGP 3.+